alvarezrrj/alirey/README.md

 Non-admin users creating bookings are redirected to checkout page (user.bookings.checkout) after the booking is validated and stored on DB.
 Users with pending payment are shown a notification badge on their username and prompted to pay or cancel the booking before being allowed to create a new one.

+### Unpaid booking purge

+A scheduled job runs every minute and deletes bookings with expired preferences.
+This prevents unpaid bookings from staying on the database.
+Scheduler logs are in /logs/scheduler.log

 ### Booking payment statuses

 SD::PAYMENT_PENDING: Booking needs to be paid for.
 SD::PAYMENT_CASH: Payment was confirmed by admin.
 SD::PAYMENT_MP and mp_id == null: Booking was paid for, but notification from MP hasn't arrived yet.
-SD::PAYMENT_MP and mp_id != null: Booking paid for and confirmation from MP received.
+SD::PAYMENT_MP and mp_id != null: Booking paid for and confirmation from MP received.o

 ## Booking checkout (user/bookings/{id}/checkout)